Eduardo (footballer, born 1979)

 Eduardo Adelino da Silva (born October 13, 1979), better known as simply Eduardo, is a former Brazilian footballer.
-He played as forward or as a attacking midfielder.
+He played as forward or as an attacking midfielder.

 Career

 Early career

 Eduardo started out as a youngster at his home-town club Club de Regatas Vasco da Gama in 1999.
 He started out in the reserves originally but soon broke into the first team because of his goalscoring ability.
 He made his debut at the age of 20 and made an impact.
 He grew stronger with every game and by the end of the season he had a respectable goal tally.
 His goalscoring talent had got him noticed in Europe and in 2000 he signed for Belgian Jupiler League side R. Charleroi S.C. at the age of 21.
 He was a substitute for the first few games of the season but when he eventually did start in the black and white shirt he impressed both the management and the fans.
 He kept up his good performances and stayed in the first team not just that season but for the 2001/02 and the 2002/03 too.